An explanation of Mondrian's oeuvre by Michael Sciam

 1916

-With these lozenge compositions Mondrian endeavors to open up unity to multiplicity by operating exclusively on the one, i.e. on the square, which is opened to the point of practically coinciding with the virtually infinite space of the lines, in other words, with the oval.
+With the lozenge compositions Mondrian endeavors to open up unity to multiplicity by operating exclusively on the one, i.e. on the square, which is opened to the point of practically coinciding with the virtually infinite space of the lines, in other words, with the oval.

 The peak is reached with Lozenge with Two Lines of 1931: